getodk/briefcase/docs/export-format.md

 | ---------------- | ---------------------------- | ------------------------------------------------------------ |
 | Top group        | `{INSTANCE ID}/{GROUP NAME}` | `uuid:00000000-0000-0000-0000-000000000000/group1`           |
 | Descendant group | `{PARENT KEY}/{GROUP NAME}`  | `uuid:00000000-0000-0000-0000-000000000000/group1[1]/group2` |

+_Note: non-repeat groups in the chain of ancestors are always ignored_

 The SET-OF columns may be named differently in the two output files.
 For example, if form X contains a non-repeat group Y, which contains a repeat group Z, then: